Community Health Statistics Unit

 The Central Region in San Diego County is located on the San Diego Bay, and includes downtown San Diego and outlying urban communities, including North Park, College Area, Encanto, Paradise Hills, Barrio Logan, Hillcrest, Mission Hills, and University Heights.
 The population of Central Region is very ethnically, racially, and culturally diverse.

-To view demographic and health information for Central Region, select one of the data products below:
+To view demographic and health information for Central Region, click "expand all" below and select one of the data products:

 HHSA central region